Diamond Necklace (film): Release

 Diamond Necklace was released on 4 May 2012, alongside Grandmaster and Mallu Singh on that weekend.
-In September 2013, Press Trust of India reported that Jose is planning to remake the film in Hindi, Jose said "nothing has been finalised as of now".
+In September 2013, Press Trust of India reported that Jose was planning to remake the film in Hindi, however Jose stated that "nothing has been finalised as of now".

+Reception

 Critical reception

-The movie received generally positive reviews.
-The film was noted for its performances, visuals, story, and realistic portrayal.
-Rediff rated the film 3.5 out of 5 stars and concluded that "One can just end by saying that Lal Jose puts his might behind the change sweeping Malayalam Cinema of late and has come out with a Diamond Necklace that is not to be missed."
-Times of India gave the film 3 out of 5 stars and commented "it is a beautifully shot movie put together with some stirring moments and hearty one-liners by scriptwriter Dr. Iqbal Kuttippuram."
+The film received generally positive reviews.
+Rediff rated the film 3.5 out of 5 stars and concluded that "One can just end by saying that Lal Jose puts his might behind the change sweeping Malayalam Cinema of late and has come out with a Diamond Necklace that is not to be missed".
+Times of India gave the film 3 out of 5 stars and commented "it is a beautifully shot movie put together with some stirring moments and hearty one-liners by scriptwriter Dr. Iqbal Kuttippuram".

 Box office

-The film was both commercial and critical success.
-It ran for over 100 days in theatres.
-It grossed from 2 theatres in the opening weekend in the United Kingdom.
+The film was both a critical and commercial success, running for more than 100 days in theatres.